Anselmoo/spectrafit/README.md

 # SpectraFit

+---

+> Data Analysis Tool for All Kinds of Spectra

 `SpectraFit` is a Python tool for quick data fitting based on the regular expression of distribution and linear functions via the command line (CMD) or [Jupyter Notebook](https://jupyter.org) It is designed to be easy to use and